metaversityfoundation/metaversityfoundation.github.io/index.md

 title: Start Your Journey to become a Reality Engineer - 3D, XR, AI, Ethics
 ---

+# Start Your Journey to become a Reality Engineer - 3D, XR, AI, Ethics

 ## Why?

 ## What You Need